Close

 How does LEDES work?

-LEDES uses a text-based format, so it appears as a text only file when complete and displays the data in a specific order and format.
+LEDES uses a text-based format, so it appears as a text-only file when complete and displays the data in a specific order and format.
 The text file is then uploaded into the e-billing system and will be read on the receiving end.
 Below is a sample of the LEDES 1998B format.

 Ledes Format Example

-Data can be manually entered into the e-billing system, but this is complicated, time consuming and there is a potential for data entry errors.
+Data can be manually entered into the e-billing system, but this is complicated, time-consuming and there is a potential for data entry errors.

 What you need to know

 Once the invoices are uploaded to the TPA site, the site automatically analyzes every entry and will reject entries that are unacceptable.
 Make sure to review your client’s billing guidelines to fully understand what their billing requirements are, and what they will and will not pay for.
-Typically, operating expenses such as postage, fax services and photocopies will not be reimbursed by the client.
+Typically, operating expenses such as postage, fax services, and photocopies will not be reimbursed by the client.

-Take advantage of training offered by the individual TPA’s.
+Take advantage of training offered by the individual TPAs.
 Trust me, spending a couple of hours watching training videos can save you time and frustration in the long run.

-• No paralegal tasks performed by attorneys.
-Just like paralegals cannot bill for clerical work, attorneys cannot bill for tasks that could have been performed by a paralegal.
+• No paralegal tasks performed by attorneys: Just like paralegals cannot bill for clerical work, attorneys cannot bill for tasks that could have been performed by a paralegal.

-After the initial analysis, the invoice goes through the review and approval process where individual entries will be accepted or rejected.
+After the initial analysis, the invoice goes through the review and approval process, where individual entries will be accepted or rejected.
 Even if an entry is rejected, there is an opportunity to correct the entry and appeal the rejection.

 Conclusion

-While learning a new billing system can seem overwhelming at first, keep in mind the UTBMS and LEDES were designed to make the billing process simpler for both law firms and their clients.
+While learning a new billing system can seem overwhelming at first, keep in mind that UTBMS and LEDES were designed to make the billing process simpler for both law firms and their clients.
 Utilizing UTBMS and LEDES ensures that your law practice is compliant and follows standardized conventions for timekeepers, tasks, and processes.

 Contents